rs-tml/rcss/README.md

 Macros in this library can't be used from other macros, because they need access to source code.
 Macros in `file` should be used in pair with build.rs helper.

-Scoped css is inspired by vue, other js frameworks and shadow dom, in vue it uses custom attribute and css preprocessor in order to scope css rules.
+Scoped CSS is inspired by Vue, other js frameworks and Shadow DOM, in vue it uses custom attributes and CSS preprocessors in order to scope CSS rules.
-Our aproach uses class names, that should be attached to each styled html element.
+Our approach uses class names, that should be attached to each styled html element.
-It can be automaticaly injected by framework, or manually by user.
+It can be automatically injected by a framework, or manually by the user.
-Scoped api contain single macro `css!` that can be used to generate scoped css class name.
+Scoped API contains a single macro `css!` that can be used to generate scoped CSS class names.
-It return tuple of `(css_class, inline_css)` on inline api and `(css_class)` on file api.
+It returns a tuple of `(css_class, inline_css)` on inline API and `(css_class)` on file API.
-`css_class` is a string that should be injected to each styled html element.
+`css_class` is a string that should be injected into each styled html element.
-`inline_css` is a string that should be injected to `<style>` or in other way delivered to the client as css content.
+`inline_css` is a string that should be injected to `<style>` or in another way delivered to the client as CSS content.

-`css_modules` is familiar for js developers, it dynamicly chages each class-name, and provide a single object with original class names as fields, and new class names as values.
+`css_modules` is familiar for js developers, it dynamically changes each class-name, and provides a single object with original class names as fields, and new class names as values.
-The same aproach is aplied in rust, but instead of object, it return newly generated struct.
+The same approach is applied in Rust, but instead of an object, it returns a newly generated struct.
-Css modules api contain two macros `css!` and `css_struct!`.
+Css modules API contains two macros `css!` and `css_struct!` (`css_mod!` for inline API).
-`css!` macro is work in simmilar way as scoped api, but instead of `class_name` it return struct which fields can be used to style html elements.
+`css!` macro works in a similar way as scoped API, but instead of `class_name` it returns struct which fields can be used to style HTML elements.
- `css_struct!` is used to define css struct in global context.
+ `css_struct!` is used to define CSS struct in a global context.

+The rest of the config specific to each backend, is planned to be configured through environment variables.

 ## Examples:

-RCSS can be used without frameworks at all, example using scoped-style api:
+RCSS can be used without frameworks at all, for example using scoped-style API:
 ```rust
 use rcss::inline::scoped::css;